Korean Minjok Leadership Academy: Student Government

 The members of each council are elected every semester by popular vote.
 The Executive and Legislative Council consists of five members – one president and two vice presidents who are 11th graders, and two 10th grade members.
 The judicial branch consists of three members – one president, and two vice presidents.
-The 22nd student council was elected in September 2016.
+The 38nd student council was elected in September 2024.

 The judicial branch manages the school court, where the students who violated the school regulation go every Thursday.
 The branch also tests the validness of the students' defending speeches, which if true can be excused from punishment.
 The number of penalty points the students receive from breaking the school regulation depends on the judicial branch's judgments.
 The judicial branch also cooperates with other two branches, the executive branch and legislative branch, to help amend problems in school regulations or systems.

-The fourteen departments are: The Department of School Event Management, the Department of School Guidance, the Department of Food and Nutrition, the Department of Justice, the Department of Finance, the Department of Broadcasting, the Department of Library Management, the Department of Audit and Inspection, the Department of Public Information, the Department of EOP, the Department of School Environment, the Department of Education, the Department of School History, and the Department of Physical Education.
+The fifteen departments are: The Department of School Event Management, the Department of School Guidance, the Department of Food and Nutrition, the Department of Justice, the Department of Finance, the Department of Broadcasting, the Department of Library Management, the Department of Audit and Inspection, the Department of Public Information, the Department of EOP, the Department of School Environment, the Department of Education, the Department of School History, the Department of Physical Education, and the Department of Software and Technology.